-- In cooperation with local heritage authorities, prepare a map indicating the geo-locations of all significant heritage places, including archaeological sites, museums, libraries, archives, religious sites, and public monuments.
-This data should be periodically updated. - NDMA or LEMA or should obtain floor plans and site maps for significant heritage sites or buildings that attract a great number of visitors.
-The floor plans should indicate areas accessible to visitors and the significant heritage elements of the site. - Develop a routine for joint emergency simulations with local USAR Teams at sites to improve readiness. - In cooperation with local heritage authorities, develop and periodically update a list of supplies (pp. 67, 93) needed for cultural heritage first aid. - Locate sources for obtaining supplies for cultural heritage first aid in the event of a suddenonset disaster. - NDMA or LEMA in consultation with cultural heritage authorities, should define and include procedures for managing safeguarding cultural heritage activities within the support structure for emergency management. - NDMA or LEMA should gather information regarding the requirements for safe storage areas for cultural heritage materials, or locations with appropriate facilities for storing them, if any, or assist cultural heritage authorities in providing them.
+- In cooperation with local CHA, prepare a map indicating the geo-locations of all significant heritage places, including archaeological sites, museums, libraries, archives, religious sites, and public monuments.
+This data should be periodically updated. - NDMA or LEMA should obtain floor plans and site maps for significant heritage sites or buildings that attract a great number of visitors.
+The floor plans should indicate areas accessible to visitors and the significant heritage elements of the site. - Develop a routine for joint emergency simulations with local USAR Teams at sites to improve readiness. - In cooperation with local CHA, develop and periodically update a list of supplies (pp. 67, 93) needed for cultural heritage first aid. - Locate sources for obtaining supplies for cultural heritage first aid in the event of a sudden-onset disaster. - NDMA or LEMA in consultation with CHA, should define and include procedures for managing safeguarding cultural heritage activities within the support structure for emergency management. - NDMA or LEMA should gather information regarding the requirements for safe storage areas for cultural heritage materials, or locations with appropriate facilities for storing them, if any, or assist CHA in providing them.

-- For heritage places that are in risk-prone regions, develop coordination mechanisms with the relevant heritage authorities and seek their assistance during USAR operations should the need arise. - Organise simulation exercises in INSARAG Coordination and Management System (ICMS) to ensure readiness for data management during disasters including that pertaining to heritage.
+- For heritage places that are in risk-prone regions, develop coordination mechanisms with the relevant CHA and seek their assistance during USAR operations should the need arise. - Organise simulation exercises in INSARAG Coordination and Management System (ICMS) to ensure readiness for data management during disasters including that pertaining to heritage.
 Participate in Regional Earthquake Response Exercises as LEMA, which may include simulations of search and rescue at heritage sites.